vincentgraillat/Technical-Assesment-CF63/README.md

 ## Set-up of the app
 - **Run docker-compose build**:
   Run  ```docker-compose build ``` in your terminal.
 This step ensures that all dependencies and configurations are correctly set up within a Docker image.
-Make sure you are in the right folder, I had issue with the zip extraction creating a new folder.

 - **Run docker-compose up**:
   Run  ```docker-compose up ``` in your terminal.
 This command will start the application defined in the `docker-compose.yml` file.